 The 10 Best USB Borescopes & Endoscopes

 This wiki has been updated 32 times since it was first published in January of 2017.
 An extendable camera has many useful applications, whether you're a plumber who needs to assess blocked pipes, a mechanic that's inspecting a broken engine, or an engineer who's fixing microchip circuitry.
 These USB borescopes and endoscopes can help you quickly find lost items or see what's going wrong inside your various appliances.
 Of course, you should never push one into any human orifice.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 Editor's Notes